 Publication costs have been generously underwritten by the Barr Ferree Foundation (Art and Architecture Dept., Princeton University) and a SSHRC Research Opportunity grant.

-“When Sailing was a Science” in A World at Sea: Maritime Practices in Global History, 1500-1900 (University of Pennsylvania Press, forthcoming 2019), edited by Nathan Perl-Rosenthal and Lauren Benton.
+“Sailors, States, and the Co-Creation of Nautical Knowledge,” in A World at Sea: Maritime Practices in Global History, 1500-1900 (University of Pennsylvania Press, forthcoming), edited by Nathan Perl-Rosenthal and Lauren Benton.
 In this chapter, Schotte argues that navigation should be seen as a knowledge-making practice, and highlights how four nation-states, specifically England, the Netherlands, France and Russia, responded to a set of common problems with remarkably different scientific and technical solutions.

 Works in Progress

 A Floating Academy: Commerce and Calculation in the Age of Sail.